Fablehaven (novel)

 Fablehaven is a 2006 fantasy novel written by Brandon Mull.
 The book centers on two siblings, Kendra and Seth Sorenson, who visit their grandfather's mansion, which unbeknownst to most of the world, is a reserve for mystical creatures.
-The grandfather and the caretakers are eventually kidnapped by goblins, forcing the siblings to find and rescue them while a witch named Muriel plans to unleash a powerful demon named Bahamut.
+The grandfather and the caretakers are eventually kidnapped by imps, forcing the siblings to find and rescue them while a witch named Muriel plans to unleash a powerful demon named Bahumat.

 Mull, having wanted to become a fantasy novelist ever since he was a child, submitted a manuscript to various publishers.
 Though the manuscript was rejected, Chris Schoebinger of Shadow Mountain Publishing took a liking for Mull's writing style and suggested to Mull writing a different type of novel.
 The novel would become Fablehaven, which took five months to write.
 The book was published on June 14, 2006.

 Fablehaven was met with commercial success and generally positive reception.
 It sold 20,000 copies a few months after release, and eventually reached two million copies sold in the United States by 2011.
 It was the first book of a five-book series, which lasted from 2006 to 2010 and would become a New York Times bestseller.
 Mull eventually wrote and released Dragonwatch, a sequel series that lasted from 2017 to 2021.

 Plot

 Kendra and Seth Sorenson, two siblings, visit their grandfather, Stan Sorenson, for a few weeks.
 When they arrive, they find their grandmother, Ruth, missing, and are informed that she is visiting a relative.
 Their grandfather informs them that there are disease-bearing ticks in the wood adjoining his house, and forbids them from entering the woods.
 Seth, however, disobeys him and explores the woods.
 He encounters an old woman in a shack, who tries to lure him inside.
 Unnerved by the experience, he returns to the house and persuades Kendra to join him in another woods excursion.
 Stan finds out about their forbidden ventures and explains that he keeps endangered species of lethal animals in the woods, which is why he told them not to enter the woods.
 Seth and Kendra convince him to lessen their punishment.

-Shortly afterward, Kendra follows a series of clues given to her by Stan, which leads her to an instruction to drink unpasteurized milk straight from the cows on the farm.
+Shortly afterward, Kendra follows a series of clues given to her by Stan, which leads her to an instruction to drink unpasteurized milk straight from the cow on the farm.
 She had previously been warned against doing so by Dale, Stan's hired man.
 Hesitant to sample the milk, she persuades Seth to try the milk first.
 After he tastes the milk, Seth claims to be able to see fairies in the garden.
 Kendra drinks the milk herself and sees them too.
 Stan confronts them and explains that there are still magical beings in the world, mostly contained in preserves.
 His grounds are one of these preserves, designated Fablehaven.
-He explains that the old woman, whom Seth met is a witch named Muriel Taggert, and finally explains to them the real reason why they are not allowed in the woods: dangerous magical beings such as demons and specters are contained there.
+He explains that the old woman, whom Seth met is a witch named Muriel Taggert, and explains to them the real reason why they are not allowed in the woods: dangerous magical beings such as demons and specters are contained there.